-When data flow tracking is enabled, every message is tracked from the root operators to the leaf operators and in cycles.
-Then, the maximum (worst-case), average and minimum end-to-end latencies of one or more paths can be retrieved using the Data Flow Tracking APIs.
+When data flow tracking is enabled, every message is tracked from the root operators to the leaf operators.
+Then, the maximum (worst-case), average and minimum end-to-end latencies of one or more paths between the root and the leaf operators can be retrieved using the Data Flow Tracking APIs.